 Our legacy of excellence and advocacy in healthcare, research, and community service is driven by the desire to make successive generations of children enjoy better health, happier futures, and safer more productive communities.

 We are dedicated to training the next generation of physicians and scientists.
 Both structured and unstructured opportunities are woven into the educational experiences of trainees at all levels.

 Pediatric Grand Rounds

 Community physicians can earn CME credit for attending any Pediatric Grand Rounds presentation at either the University of Rochester Medical Center or Rochester General Hospital.
-Presentations are available online and some are also available for CME credit.
+Presentations are available online with many being available for CME credit.

 We strive to train clinically superb intensivists who are well versed in managing critically ill children, conducting research, and teaching.

-Our Pediatric Critical Care Fellowship Program is structured so that trainees spend time in the Pediatric Intensive Care Unit (PICU) with our team of board-certified intensivists, in the Pediatric Cardiac Care Center (PCCC) with cardiac intensivists, and are involved in research each year.
+Our Pediatric Critical Care Fellowship Program is structured so that trainees spend time in the Pediatric Intensive Care Unit (PICU) with our team of intensivists, in the Pediatric Cardiac Care Center (PCCC) with cardiac intensivists, with anesthesiologist in the operating suite, and are involved in research each year.